sebas642/intercessor/README.md

 Where:

 * PEER_ID (string): The unique identifier of the peer.
 * MESSAGE_TYPE (string): The type of content of the message.
-Either 'HELLO', 'CLIENT_CONNECTION', or application specific.
+Either 'HELLO', 'PEER_JOINED', "PEER_GONE", or application specific.
-* MESSAGE (Object): The actual message content (HELLO, CLIENT_CONNECTION, or other message).
+* MESSAGE (Object): The actual message content (HELLO, PEER_JOINED, PEER_GONE, or other message).

 ### HELLO message

-When a client connects to the server, it will receive a HELLO message with the following content:
+When a client or a server connects to the peerolator, it will receive a HELLO message with the following content:

 ```json
 {